Prime Minister of Laos: Qualifications and selection

 The constitution stipulates in Article 23 that all "Lao citizens aged eighteen years and above have the right to vote and those aged twenty years and above have the right to be elected, except insane persons, persons with mental disorders and persons whose rights to vote and to be elected have been revoked by a court."
 The Law on the Government is silent on qualifications to be elected prime minister.
 According to Article 3, "The government operates on a principle of democratic centralism based on the Constitution and laws, having the Lao People's Revolutionary Party as the axle and having the Lao Front for National Construction, the mass organisations and the social organisations as the power [and] uses educational, economic, and administrative methods to manage the State and to manage the society and economy"; the prime minister and the government are selected on the premise that they implement party decisions.

 Since the office was established, the prime minister has been a leading party official.
 From 1975 to 1991, when it was the most powerful state office, the LPRP general secretary served concurrently as prime minister.
 No LPRP General Secretary has concurrently served as prime minister since 1998 (except during leadership transitions), opting instead to hold the presidency.
 However, every prime minister since 1975 has been a member of the LPRP Central Committee and its Politburo.
 A Politburo member does not require a fixed rank to be elected prime minister; Sisavath Keobounphanh was ranked eighth, Bounnhang Vorachit fourth, Thongsing Thammavong third and Thongloun Sisoulith second in its hierarchy.

 Duties and rights

 Term limits

-The prime minister leads the government's executive branch.
+The prime minister leads the state's executive organ.
 The government is composed of the prime minister, the deputy prime ministers, ministers and chairmen of ministries.
 The government's term of office is identical to that of the National Assembly: a maximum of five years.
 No government official can hold an office for more than two consecutive terms, and an individual can serve as prime minister for ten years.
 The sitting government leaves office when the successor government has received National Assembly approval.
 The prime minister can leave office during his or her term by resigning.
 The National Assembly confirms the prime minister's resignation if he is unable perform his duties.